linode/docs/docs/websites/lighttpd/lighttpd-web-server-on-ubuntu-16-04.md

     apt-get install php7.0-cgi

 Perl version 5.22.1 is included in Ubuntu 16.04 by default.
-You may need to install and set up a database system as well, depending on the software you intend to run.
+Depending on the software you intend to run, you may need to install and set up a database system as well.

 Lighttpd will send CGI requests to CGI handlers on the basis of file extensions, which can be forwarded to individual handlers.
 You may also forward requests for one extension to multiple servers, and lighttpd will automatically load balance these FastCGI connections.